-Over our years of home education, I often looked at the domestic arts as kind of extra-curricular.
-My approach to our learning was always “college bound” – as if that was some sort of academic holy grail.
+Over our years of home education, I often looked at the area of life skills as kind of extra-curricular.
+My approach to our learning was always “college-bound” – as if that was some sort of academic holy grail.
 As I gained more experience (in life and parenting), I realize that our children’s futures were tied up in the seeds, in the forms of gifts, talents, and interests, that God had already placed in them.
 Sure, college attendance may be involved, but that doesn’t mean that ALL our studies need to involve college-prep courses.
-At the same time, I realized that arts and crafts are only fluff until we’re hungry…or our clothes need repair…or we’d like to decorate our homes or give gifts on a limited budget.
-Can I get an “amen”?!
+At the same time, I realized that “life skills” are only fluff until we’re hungry…or our clothes need repair…or we’d like to decorate our homes or give gifts on a limited budget.

 If you’ve felt the same, you may be interested in how I’ve come full circle and learn…

 Why I incorporated life skills into our homeschool

 With five kids to raise, there were always plenty of household chores that needed to get done on a daily basis.
 In addition, when our kids were younger, my husband was often super-busy working at and building up his construction business.

 That frequently left me having to be creative to get things like house, yard, and car maintenance accomplished.
 On a single income, you know it’s just not practical to think that ANYone could pay tradesmen or contractors all the time for every little thing.
 So, obviously learning life skills gradually became a crucial part of our homeschooling curriculum.